spidernet-io/spiderpool/docs/usage/spider-subnet.md

 For scenarios requiring pool retention, when the application is recreated with the same name as a deployment or statefulset, it can continue to use the previously created IP pool, maintaining IP consistency.

-For example, if the application is deleted and then recreated with the same name, the previously created IP pool will be reused, ensuring that the IP addresses allocated to the application remain consistent.

 ```bash
 ~# kubectl delete deploy test-app-1
 deployment.apps "test-app-1" deleted